 I quickly got my wits about me and greeted.
 The last thing I needed was my father asking me where my manners were; I would have died of embarrassment.
 But just as the words left my lips, he stood up and I became awe-struck again.
 Nobody warned me about how tall he was either!
 I told myself I had to remember to pinch Ebere for keeping me so uninformed.
 The man must have thought me a deaf mute when I did not respond to his “kedu?”
 I just nodded and scurried off.
 I do not remember much else that transpired during that brief meeting but I remember the way he smiled at me.
 I remember it because it had made me shy.
 He looked at me like he had never seen anything so beautiful and that smile haunted my dreams for days.

 We were married two moons later, and I remember how nervous I was on the way to his house.
 As we walked the wide sandy road that led from my father’s compound to his house, accompanied by his kinsmen, he kept glancing over at me.
 I kept my head lowered, trying not to bring attention to myself – which was difficult to do because every inch of me rattled with each step.
 I knew it was customary but the jigida on my hips, the cowries on my ankles and the beads on my wrist were driving me insane.
-How was a girl supposed to walk unnoticed if she was a one-man musical instrument?
+How was a girl supposed to walk unnoticed if she was a walking musical performance?
 Perhaps a better question was how I expected to go unnoticed on the day of my marriage.